dbt-labs/dbt_metrics/README.md

 **Limitations:**
 - The provided yml can only contain one metric
-- The metric in question cannot be an expression metric
+- The metric in question cannot be an derived metric

 ```sql
 {% set my_metric_yml -%}